Learning Multimodal VAEs through Mutual Supervision: Method

 Estimating the integral $p(\z) = \int p(\z \mid \bt) p(\bt)\,d\bt$ highlights another conceptual difference between a (semi-)supervised setting and a multimodal one.
 When~\(\bt\) is seen as a label, this typically implies that one could possibly compute the integral \emph{exactly} by explicit marginalisation over its support, or at the very least, construct a reasonable estimate through simple Monte-Carlo integration.
 In \citet{joy2021capturing}, the authors extend the latter approach through importance sampling with the \enquote{inner} encoder~$q(\bt \mid \z)$, to construct a looser lower bound to \cref{eq:unsup_lowerbound}.

 In the multimodal setting however, this poses serious difficulties as the domain of the variable~\(\bt\) is not simple categorical labels, but rather complex continuous-valued data.
 This rules out exact marginalisation, and renders further importance-sampling practically infeasible on account of the quality of samples one can expect from the encoder~$q(\bt \mid \z)$ which itself is being learnt from data.
-To overcome this issue, we adopt an optimisation approach inspired by the variational mixture of posteriors (VAMP) model introduced by \citet{tomczak2017}.
+To overcome this issue and to ensure a flexible alternative, we adopt an approach inspired by the VampPrior \citep{tomczak2017}.
+Noting that our formulation includes a conditional prior~\(p_{\psi}(\z \mid \bt)\), we introduce learnable pseudo-samples $\lambda^\bt = \{\mathbf{u}^\bt_i\}_{i=1}^N$ to estimate the prior as \(p_{\lambda^\bt}(\z) = \frac{1}{N}\sum_{i=1}^N p_\psi(\z \mid \mathbf{u}^\bt_i) \).
+Our objective for when $\bt$ is unobserved is thus